HansUweRempler/embedded_cde/README.md

 Available Resources: 16CPUs, 32768MB, 2000GB

 ## Automation Script
 Summary of the below sections in one script `./infrastructure_kvm/install_kvms.sh`.
-It modifies the cloud-init template files and runs multiple VM installations.
+It modifies the cloud-init template files and runs multiple VM installations, see [Cloud](#cloud).
 The script has still some hard-coded values inside, e.g., the installation ISO is `ubuntu-24.04.1-live-server-amd64.iso`, download from https://releases.ubuntu.com/noble/.

 The required packages can be found in the [Packages](#packages) section.